Evidence-first contract evaluation using AI

 P.A.R.T.S is an AI-powered contract evaluation tool developed through a government SBIR award to help PCNs assess contracts against mission-critical standards.
 The challenge was enabling accurate, defensible evaluations while accommodating complex regulations and limited user tolerance for cognitive overhead.

 I owned the UX strategy and high-fidelity design, balancing compliance constraints, immature AI workflows, and minimal access to end users.
 The final solution integrated task-based evaluation with a conversational AI interface, providing both structured scoring and contextual analysis.
-The work was approved for ongoing development within the SBIR program.
+The initial contract work was approved for development within the SBIR program.

 A web-based contract evaluation platform for a government grant (DCMA), designed to support automated analysis of high-volume supply chain contracts against multiple compliance and quality standards.